spress/spress.yosymfony.com/src/content/docs/developers/index.md

 $ spress new:plugin
 ```

-By default, the command is interactive - you'll have to answer few questions
+By default, the command is interactive.
+You will have to answer few questions
 to tweak the generation.

 The complete syntax of the command is: